Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1st number = Slow down time for this many seconds when punishing a slacker.
 			// 2nd number = Slow down time for this many seconds when punishing a rusher.
 			"Zed Time"				"1.0,1.0"

+			// The number of survivors required to be inside the saferoom to punish any other survivor outside of the saferoom.
+			// Note: Once the timer starts, it will not stop even if all survivors leave the saferoom.
+			// --
+			// Minimum: 0
+			// Maximum: 32
+			// --
+			// 0: OFF
+			// 1-32: ON
+			"Saferoom Check"			"0"

+			// The delay in seconds after triggering the saferoom check before punishers start spawning.
+			// --
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Saferoom Delay"			"15.0"

+			// A punisher spawns to attack any survivor outside of the saferoom every time this many seconds passes.
+			// --
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Saferoom Interval"			"30.0"

+			// The type of punishers to attack any survivor who does not enter the saferoom within a given time.
+			// --
+			// Separate values with "-".
+			// --
+			// Value limit: 2
+			// Character limit for each value: 4
+			// --
+			// Minimum number for each value: 0 (OFF)
+			// Maximum number for each value: 500
+			// --
+			// 1st number = Minimum value
+			// 2nd number = Maximum value
+			// --
+			// Example: "0-0" (Do not choose from any Mutant Tank types.)
+			// Example: "1-25" (Choose a Mutant Tank type between 1 through 25.)
+			// Example: "50-0" (Automatically change to "0-0" because "50" is higher than "0".)
+			// Example: "1-1000" (Automatically change to "1-500" because "500" is the maximum number of Mutant Tank types allowed.)
+			// Example: "0" (Automatically change to "0-500" because the maximum range is not specified.)
+			// Example: "1000" (Automatically change to "500-500" because the maximum range is not specified and the minimum range exceeds the "500" limit.)
+			// --
+			// 0: OFF, use the randomization feature.
+			// 1-500: ON, the type of the punisher.
+			"Saferoom Type"				"0-0"
 		}
 		"Rewards"
 		{